Cross Country Wireless APRS Messenger program

 Tested on all versions of Windows from Windows 95 to Windows 7

-This latest version has a modified decoder routine to allow Mic-E APRS packets to be received over HF digimodes.
+This latest version has more software receivers on GMSK-250 and MFSK-16.
+It has a modified decoder routine to allow Mic-E APRS packets to be received over HF digimodes.

-This allows it to work with a new PSK-63 GPS tracker under development by Mike Berg, N0QBH.
+This allows it to work with a new PSK-63 or MFSK-16 GPS tracker under development by Mike Berg, N0QBH.

 This version has multiple software receivers per mode to improve the receive performance with a revised receiver routine.